Call Now Free Quote

 We assess existing mortar before specifying any repair material: visual and physical examination of joint samples, interior joint color documentation, and building date verification.
 On projects where the binder type is ambiguous or the building carries landmark status, we use laboratory mortar analysis to confirm composition.

 For historic restoration projects, we hand-remove deteriorated mortar using cold chisels and cape chisels.
 Power grinders are not used on historic joints because vibration can fracture soft brick and the blade width rarely matches the joint precisely enough to avoid cutting into brick faces.
+The BIA Technical Note 7B guidance on joint preparation depth requires a minimum three-quarter inch removal to ensure mechanical bond with new mortar, and on hand-tooled historic joints, achieving that depth without blade contact on brick faces demands narrow-blade angle grinders run by an experienced operator.

 For limestone restoration work, including sills, lintels, keystones, and belt courses, we use lime-based mortar without Portland cement.
 Limestone is softer than Portland cement mortar, and the hardness mismatch accelerates edge deterioration at the joint for the same reason it damages soft historic brick.
+Lake Forest estates with Indiana limestone accent elements are a common application.

 We work across the North Shore from Evanston through Winnetka and Lake Forest, and our mortar formulation library reflects the sand sources and lime mortar characteristics specific to this region’s 19th and early 20th century construction.